defold/doc/docs/en/tutorials/runner.md

 <a name="part-5"></a>
 ## STEP 5 - Refactoring the level

 Now that we have a hero character set up with collision and all, we need to also add collision to the ground so the frog has got something to collide with (or run on).
-We'll do that in a second, but first, let's do a little refactoring and put all level stuff in a separate collection and clean up the file structure a bit:
+We'll do that in a second, but first, we should do a little refactoring and put all level stuff in a separate collection and clean up the file structure a bit:

 1. Create a new *level.collection* file (right-click *main* in the *Project Explorer* and select <kbd>New ▸ Collection File</kbd>).
 2. Open the new file, right-click the root in the *Outline* and select <kbd>Add Collection from File</kbd> and choose *ground.collection*.